dougeby/IntuneDocs/InTuneDocs/EndUser/enroll-your-device-in-intune-mac-os-x.md

 # required metadata

 title: Enroll your Mac OS X device in Intune | Microsoft Intune
-description: enroll Mac OS X device
+description: Describes how to enroll a Mac OS X device in Intune
 keywords:
 author: Staciebarker
 manager: jeffgilb